lmolinario/ML_Sec_project/README.md

 Adversarial attacks must be visually imperceptible to a human observer.
 If the perturbation exceeds a certain limit, the adversarial sample may appear distorted or artificial.
 A smaller perturbation (epsilon < 8/255 ) ensures that the changes in pixels are minimal, keeping the image visually similar to the original.

-Additionally, the CIFAR-10 dataset uses normalized images with pixel values ​​between 0 and 1.
+Additionally, the CIFAR-10 dataset uses normalized images with pixel values between 0 and 1.
 A value of epsilon = 8/255 represents a very small change (about 3% of the full scale), which is consistent with the idea of ​​a “sneaky” perturbation that exploits the model’s vulnerability without excessively changing the image.
 The choice of epsilon = 8/255 is not arbitrary: it is a standardized value in many adversarial attack studies, especially for models tested on CIFAR-10 with the “L∞” norm.
 It allows direct comparison of adversarial and defense results, since many benchmarks use the same bound.